 I saw a patient with severe hip arthritis today, and her post-injection MRI floored me.
 We have been slowly closing in on how to best treat these patients over the last few years.
 While patients with mild to moderate hip arthritis have always done well, severe hip arthritis almost seems like a different disease.
 One of the differences between severe hip and knee arthritis is the frequent involvement of the bone.

-A few years ago, we began to add in certain elements to our treatment of severe hip arthritis that seemed to improve outcome.
-One of those keys to successful treatment was aggressively treating the bone with precise fluoro-guided stem cell injections.
-However, we believed that this was only possible in patients who had MRI evidence of bone marrow lesions (see the video above for more info on these lesions), but that if they had cysts (which represent dead bone) no amount of treatment would help the bone regenerate.
+A few years ago, we began to add in certain elements to our procedure of severe hip arthritis that seemed to improve outcome.
+One of those keys to successful procedure was aggressively treating the bone with precise fluoro-guided cell injections.
+However, we believed that this was only possible in patients who had MRI evidence of bone marrow lesions (see the video above for more info on these lesions), but that if they had cysts (which represent dead bone) no amount of procedure would help the bone regenerate.
 That changed today.

 This patient’s MRI is above.
 The cysts are the white circular or oval areas in the otherwise dark bones in the “before” images on the left.
 I have included the coronal (front view), sagittal (side view), and axial (top view) images.
 One year after I precisely injected the cysts, the right images show fewer, smaller, filled in, or disappeared cysts.
 I have never seen this before in 13 years of treating hips.